Critical Event and Business Continuity Policy

 - In this policy:

-critical event means an event identified as critical by the Vice-Chancellor or the Director of Facilities Management on the grounds that it has caused, or threatens to cause, serious harm to students, staff or visitors to the University and/or significant physical or environmental damage.
+critical event means an event deemed to be critical by the Vice-Chancellor or delegated authority on the grounds that it has caused, or threatens to cause, serious harm to students, staff or visitors to the University and/or significant physical, environmental or reputational damage; a critical event may or may not be an emergency.

 Authorities and responsibilities during a critical event

-- Authority to make decisions and issue instructions during a critical event rests with the Vice-Chancellor or the Director of Facilities Management.
+- Authority to make decisions and issue instructions during a critical event rests with the Vice-Chancellor or delegated authority.

-- The Director of Facilities Management is responsible for ensuring that effective emergency response plans, including identification of associated responsibilities, authorities and delegations, are in place within the University in readiness for implementation during a critical event.
+- The Director of Communications and Strategic Engagement is responsible for ensuring that effective emergency response plans, including identification of associated responsibilities, authorities and delegations, are in place within the University in readiness for implementation, if necessary, during a critical event.

-- The Director of Facilities Management is also responsible for ensuring that all staff are appropriately informed and trained to be able to respond during a critical event.
+- The Director of Communications and Strategic Engagement is also responsible for ensuring that all staff are appropriately informed and trained to be able to respond during a critical event.

-- Staff identified under clause 6 must implement their responsibilities in accordance with the instructions of the Director of Facilities Management.
+- Staff identified under clause 6 of this policy must implement their responsibilities in accordance with the instructions of the Director of Communications and Strategic Engagement.

 Authorities and responsibilities for business continuity plans